timescale/docs.timescale.com-content/api.md

 - All functions and their arguments included in `SELECT`, `GROUP BY` and `HAVING` clauses must be [immutable][postgres-immutable].
 - The view is not allowed to be a [security barrier view][postgres-security-barrier].
+- Window functions cannot be used in conjunction with continuous aggregates.

 [postgres-immutable]:https://www.postgresql.org/docs/current/xfunc-volatility.html
 [postgres-parallel-agg]:https://www.postgresql.org/docs/current/parallel-plans.html#PARALLEL-AGGREGATION